lowRISC/qemu/docs/opentitan/romtool.md

 * `-c` specify a QEMU [configuration file](otcfg.md) from which to read all the cryptographic constants.
 See [`cfggen.py`](cfggen.md) tool to generate such a file.

+* `-D` show the loaded or computed ROM digest as an hexadecimal string

 * `-d` only useful to debug the script, reports any Python traceback to the standard error stream.